dylantypo/Snake-with-GPT4/README.md

 - Press q to Quit and r to play again
 - Press high scores button to see the leader board
 - Press Esc to go back to the Game Over screen
+- Press chnage theme or change difficulty buttons to modify the game
+- Then press r to restart with your chosen settings
 5. Repeat